 Understand How Instagram's Algorithm Impacts Your Views

 When considering the best time to post to Instagram, you should understand how Instagram's algorithm affects what people see.
-Focused on "recency" so new posts are more likely to appear in users' feeds, this algorithm influences if and when your target users see your posts, meaning you should ensure your posts are "recent" when your audience is most likely to visit Instagram.
+Instagram's algorithm focuses on "recency," so new posts are most likely to appear in users' feeds.
+This means your goal should be to ensure your posts are "recent" when your target users are most likely to be visiting Instagram.

 Do Time Zones Matter?

-Likewise, if you’re catering to a non-U.S. audience, you should take their time zones into consideration.
-Even if your followers are spread across multiple time zones, you can still follow the same essential guide to decide when to post on Instagram and build strong connections with all your followers.
+Likewise, if you know you are catering to a non-U.S. audience, you should take their time zones into account.
+Even if your audience is widespread across multiple time zones, you can still follow the same essential guide to decide when to post on Instagram and build strong connections with all your followers.

-For example, you may want to post to Instagram at the common wake-up time, schedule another post during mid-day, and line up one more in the late afternoon in your target time zone.
-If you're audience spans multiple time zones, you may be able to have some social media posts do "double duty," meaning they can work as a wake-up post in one time zone and a mid-afternoon post in another.
+For example, you may want to post to Instagram at the common wake-up time, schedule another post during mid-day, and schedule one or more in the late afternoon in your target time zone.
+If you're audience spans multiple time zones, you may be able to have some social media posts do "double duty."
+This means they can work as a wake-up post in one time zone and a mid-afternoon post in another.

 How to Find Out When Your Audience Is Most Active

-If you have a business account, you can use Instagram Insights to analyze your follower demographics, engagement and activity trends.
-Just as Google Analytics helps businesses make informed decisions, the Instagram Insights analytics tool can help you make deliberate decisions about the best time to post for your unique audience.
+If you have an Instagram business account, you can use Instagram Insights to analyze your follower demographics, engagement, and activity trends.
+Just as Google Analytics helps businesses make informed decisions, the Instagram Insights analytics tool can help you make smart decisions about the best time to post on Instagram for your unique audience.

 Also, the Instagram Insights Followers section provides you key information on when your audience is most active on the social network.
-There’s a graph that shows when your followers are most active each day with a second graph that displays which days your followers are online.
-This information will help you discern patterns of activity for your key audiences.
-Knowing days and times of high usage will support your targeted posting efforts.
+You can view a graph that shows when your followers are most active online each day and another that shows which days your followers are online.

-It's important to watch your Instagram Insights trends closely.
+It's important to keep a close watch on your Instagram Insights trends.
 As your audience grows, their peak activity times will likely shift as well.
-Be sure to adapt when you notice changes in peak engagement times; you don't want to time your posts based on old data and miss connecting with your community as it grows and changes.
+Be sure to adapt when you notice changes in peak engagement times.
+You don't want to time your posts based on old data and miss connecting with your Instagram community as it grows and continues to develop.

 How and Why You Should Schedule Instagram Posts

 We know, it sounds like a lot of work.
 And honestly, maintaining relevance and engagement on Instagram does require some research and effort.
 But great news!
 You don’t to tend your account 24/7 in order to reach your audience.
 Instead, you can use scheduling tools to create and stage posts for your Instagram account.

-Most of these scheduling tools are user-friendly.
-And while some focus exclusively on scheduling, others have built-in audience analysis features.
-These handy features will give you additional insights on audience activity and engagement, along with recommendations for best posting times customized to your specific audience.
+You'll find that many Instagram scheduling tools are easy-to-use and very user-friendly.
+Some focus exclusively on scheduling, while others have built-in audience analysis features.
+With these handy features, you can gain insight on audience activity and engagement, along with recommendations for best posting times.

-By scheduling your Instagram posts, you can streamline your social media marketing efforts.
-Instead of logging in to each network and posting each day (unless you want to post every day, in which case, go for it!), you can schedule posts ahead of time — sometimes weeks or months in advance.
-This allows you to maintain an active social presence with significantly less effort.
-Also, if you create high-value content like badass videos, you can schedule them at peak times for the widest possible viewership.
+By scheduling your social posts, you can streamline your social media marketing efforts.
+Instead of logging in to each network and posting each day, you can bulk schedule posts ahead of time—sometimes weeks or months in advance.
+This lets you maintain an active and fresh social presence with significantly less effort.
+Also, if you create high-value content—like Instagram videos—you can schedule them at peak times for the widest possible viewership.

-Another advantage of scheduling tools is how easy it is to repurpose content.
+Another advantage of using scheduling tools is that they make it easy to repurpose content.
 You can take a post that performed well on Instagram and share it on Twitter, Facebook, LinkedIn or other social channels.
-Or you can set up multi-layered campaigns that drive your audience to take action — like redeeming a special offer, attending a webinar or signing up for your email list.
+Or you can set up multi-layered campaigns across multiple networks that drive your audience to take action—such as taking advantage of a special offer, attending a webinar, or signing up for your email list.

 Top Instagram Scheduling Tools to Consider

-Here are some of the best Instagram scheduling tools you should consider working with.
-While some have free starter plans, you may need to cough up some cash for the best plans that provide the most valuable data.
+Here are seven top Instagram scheduling tools that you may want to consider.
+While some have free starter plans, you may need to opt for a paid business plan for best results.
 Often, tools like these offer a free short-term trial.
 Be sure to take advantage of those "try before you buy" opportunities to get a feel for several tools and decide which is the best fit for your needs.